-The pipeline stages can vary from business to business, according to how a company builds and perceives their buyers’ journey.
-For example, some organizations don’t need the “Meeting” phase, because all of their processes can be solved through emails.
-But mostly the sales pipeline has the following steps, not necessarily with these names:
+According to how a company builds and perceives its buyers’ journey, the pipeline stages can vary from business to business.
+For example, some organizations don’t need the “Meeting” phase because all of their processes can be solved through emails.
+But mostly, the sales pipeline has the following steps, not necessarily with these names:

 You need to understand that the sales pipeline is not the same as the sales forecast.
-A sales forecast is used to estimate which opportunities will likely close in a specific time.
+A sales forecast is used to estimate which opportunities will likely close at a specific time.

 It’s also essential to understand the difference between a sales pipeline and a sales funnel.
 Although both are split into stages, there is a fundamental difference in their models.